rybafish/rybafish.github.io/faq.md

 ## SQL Console

 ### How the statement execution time measured?
-It is client-side measurement.
-Therefore it includes: prepare, execute and fetch.
+Before 0.96 beta I it was client-side measurement.
+Including: prepare, execute and fetch.
 Highly depends on the network and the result size.

+Since 0.96 beta I two values provided for each execution, client-side, and server side.

 ### Is it possible to enable auto-commit?
 At the moment - no. You need to do explicit "commit" if you need to persist your changes.